Flow Equivariant Recurrent Neural Networks: Experiments

 \paragraph{Velocity Generalization} \looseness=-1 Similar to standard group equivariant neural networks, weight sharing induces automatic generalization to previously unseen group elements.
 In the case of flow equivariance, we then expect zero-shot generalization to flow generators that are part of the lifted hidden state's $V$ but not seen during training.
-In Figures \ref{fig:v_generalization} \& \ref{fig:v_generalization_trans}, we show example sequences which demonstrate this to be the case.
-Specifically, the models are trained on $V^{R}_2$ and $V^{T}_1$, and evaluated on the full set of generators from $V_4^{R}$ and $V^{T}_2$ respectively.
+In Figure \ref{fig:v_generalization}, we show example sequences which demonstrate this to be the case.
+Specifically, the models are trained on low velocity examples ($V^{T}_1$ and $V^{R}_2$), and evaluated on the full set of higher velocity generators (from $V^{T}_2$ and $V_5^{R}$ respectively).
 In the adjacent plots, we show the test MSE for sequences flowing according to each generator.
-We see that the FERNNs (middle) generalize nearly perfectly, while the G-RNNs (bottom) only learn to forward predict in-domain flows, and fails to generalize outside.
+We see that the FERNNs (middle) generalize nearly perfectly, while the G-RNNs (bottom) only learn to forward predict in-domain flows, and fail to generalize outside.
+Furthermore, in Figure \ref{fig:v_interp}, we evaluate the performance of FERNNs trained and tested on velocities outside of their integrated $V$ set.
+We see that while error increases slightly, FERNNs can generally interpolate between integrated velocity values to yield significantly improved performance on a wider range of data.

 \paragraph{Moving KTH Action Recognition.} Finally, we test our FERNN model's ability to classify natural video sequences with induced motion using the simple task of Action Recognition from the KTH dataset.
 The dataset is composed of videos of 25 people performing 6 different actions.
 We use the traditional train-val-test split, by person, requiring strong generalization to new individuals.
 We down-sample each clip by a factor of 2 in space and time for computational convenience, leading to grayscale sequences $f$ of size 32x32, with $16$ time-steps each.
-In our experiments, we apply flows from $V_1^T$ and $V_2^T$ to the dataset as an attempt to emulate a slow camera motion.
+In our experiments, we apply flows from $V_1^T$ and $V_2^T$ to the dataset as an attempt to emulate slow camera motion (see Figure \ref{fig:kth_movemment_samples}).
+On this dataset, differently from MNIST, we do not re-sample velocities per example, leading to a more realistic restricted dataset.
+In Appendix \S \ref{appendix:kth_with_augmentation}, we include results with this velocity data augmentation.

 \paragraph{Action Recognition Models.} \looseness=-1 In Figure \ref{fig:kth_acc} and Table \ref{tab:kth}, we compare the accuracy of FERNN models with non-flow-equivariant counterparts (G-RNN, G-RNN+, \& 3D-CNN), each with comparable parameter counts.
 The G-RNN and FERNN-$V_*^T$ models are identical to those used on the Translating MNIST dataset with the addition of a 3-Layer CNN encoder (in place of the input convolution $\gU$), and a class-readout module composed of an average-pooling over the spatial dimensions followed by a linear layer.
 The G-RNN+ model is an ablation of the FERNN-$V_2^T$ which has the same lifted hidden state and max-pooling over the lifted dimensions, but instead of applying the transformation $\psi_1(\nu)$ to each hidden index $\nu$, the G-RNN+ learns its own transformation through a small convolutional kernel (see \S \ref{sec:Experiment_Details}).
 The inclusion of this model ensures that the benefits that we see from the FERNN are not simply due to having an increased hidden state size and an extra max-pooling non-linearity -- instead they must be coming from the flow on the hidden state itself.
 The 3D-CNN is a 5-layer network composed of 3D convolutions that performs striding and pooling to eventually yield a 64-dimensional feature vector which is fed to a linear classification head.